-Other operating constraints of the Project include water availability, water deliveries, power generation and ramping rates.
+Other operating constraints of the Project include water availability, water transfers and power contracts, each of which is discussed below.

-5.3.1 Anticipated Water Availability
+5.3.1 Water Availability

 One of YCWA's major considerations each year is anticipated water availability.
 YCWA begins estimating water availability each year in January and continually updates the estimate throughout the spring runoff period.
 When estimating available water supply, YCWA considers current reservoir storage and DWR Bulletin 120 forecasts of unimpaired flow at the Smartsville gage on the Yuba River and the Goodyears Bar gage on the North Yuba River.
 Estimates of available water supply and other water needs are compared to estimates of required releases, consumptive demands within YCWA, and target levels for fall carryover storage in the New Bullards Bar Reservoir.